 Answer: We accept INTERAC E-Transfers, but we currently do not accept INTERAC card payments in-person.

 Answer: Most of my business headshot session packages include a commercial use license.
-This is important to know because using images for business always requires the proper use license to avoid potential costly litigation in the future.
+This is important to know because using images for business always requires the proper use license to avoid any publication issues.
 Most family portrait photographers or wedding photographers issue image use licenses that only permit “personal” or “private” use.
 In many cases, their contracts are vague on the subject, or omit specific information about the permitted uses of the photos.
 Without an explicit statement about the permitted uses of an image, a photographer could pursue damages down the road if they learn that personal use photos have been used for commercial purposes.